todejong/Deep-Operator-Neural-Network-Model-Predictive-Control/README.md

 ## 📦 Requirements

-You will need Python 3.8+ and the following packages:
+Python 3.11.7 is used for generating the examples together with the following packages:

 - numpy
 - scipy